What is "Scholarly Communication"?

-- Open Educational Resources (OERs) & Teaching Materials - We support the development of OERs, by providing grants for development of OERs, as well as coordinating the development of resources with subject / liaison librarians.
+- Open Educational Resources (OER) & Teaching Materials - We support the development of OER by providing grants for the development of OER as well as coordinating the development of resources with subject / liaison librarians.

 - Publishing Services - We publish a variety of conferences, journals, workshops, and monographs through ScholarWorks as well.

 - Theses and Dissertations - The Libraries are embarking on an ambitious, multi-year project to digitize all of the University of Massachusetts Amherst's dissertations and theses.
 Visit ScholarWorks to see current and past theses and dissertations.
 See the Digitization Notice Board for a list of works currently being digitized.